Tesla's Fuelless Generator

-Nikola Tesla's "Free Energy" Documents reproduces the inventor's 1902 letter to Robert U. Johnson about Tesla's new energy generator that "would not consume fuel".
+Nikola Tesla's "Free Energy" Documents (1976) reproduces the inventor's 1902 letter to Robert U. Johnson about Tesla's new energy generator that "would not consume fuel".
 This letter was found in the Tesla Collection at Columbia University Library when attending the IEEE Tesla Symposium in New York in January 1976.
 This letter will come to be considered as important in the history of electrical science as the papers of Franklin, Faraday and Maxwell.
-A "translated" version of the difficult handwriting is here.
+The original version of the difficult handwriting is here.

 Tesla's Wireless Power Transmitter and the Tunguska Explosion of 1908 first appeared in a different form as a magazine article in 1990.
 Many references to the use of his wireless power transmission technology as a directed energy weapon system appear in Tesla's writings.
 The more the claims were investigated, the more his statements about a weapons application were discovered to correspond to both his personal circumstances and to public events.
 They pointed to the likelihood of his having made a test firing of his power transmitter as a directed energy weapon.